jakesing/gatsby-swapstack/content/blog/newsletter-advertising-101-elements-of-a-clever-pitch-to-a-brand/index.md

   sponsorship deals for your newsletter. "
 thumbnail: https://s3.us-west-2.amazonaws.com/secure.notion-static.com/dac8c21d-12bd-4ada-be39-569ed8fe6b28/Newsletter_Advertising_101_Elements_of_a_clever_pitch.jpg?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Content-Sha256=UNSIGNED-PAYLOAD&X-Amz-Credential=AKIAT73L2G45EIPT3X45%2F20211129%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20211129T163955Z&X-Amz-Expires=86400&X-Amz-Signature=06284c720e3e6fb8c63842c55d0b611988619fd79900360f8cf3ec00f4adf3a8&X-Amz-SignedHeaders=host&response-content-disposition=filename%20%3D%22Newsletter%2520Advertising%2520101%2520Elements%2520of%2520a%2520clever%2520pitch.jpg%22&x-id=GetObject
 ---
-In this post, you'll understand the important elements you need as a creator to land sponsorship deals for your newsletter.
+In this post, we'll talk through the important elements of building an initial relationship with a potential sponsor.

+This article is transcribed from our video interview with Justin Moore and Jake Schonberger, which can be found [here](https://www.notion.so/Episode-1-Elements-of-a-clever-pitch-to-a-brand-3fbaa56c5f7a42b394b821ce6c864c91).

 ![Newsletter Advertising 101.
 Elements of a clever pitch to a brand.](https://s3.us-west-2.amazonaws.com/secure.notion-static.com/f7ef121d-63ba-4b87-98ed-b6c399a05bd5/Green_Professional_Gradients_Specialized_Courses_Education_LinkedIn_Video_Ad_%281%29.jpg?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Content-Sha256=UNSIGNED-PAYLOAD&X-Amz-Credential=AKIAT73L2G45EIPT3X45%2F20211129%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20211129T154740Z&X-Amz-Expires=86400&X-Amz-Signature=618b5e5fd2e3fa90ee7789d3cb3e22d41eab0815013d4b4840d9e7abe403d590&X-Amz-SignedHeaders=host&response-content-disposition=filename%20%3D%22Green%2520Professional%2520Gradients%2520Specialized%2520Courses%2520Education%2520LinkedIn%2520Video%2520Ad%2520%281%29.jpg%22&x-id=GetObject "Important elements of a clever pitch to a brand.")

-**Anangsha:** So Justin, I'd like to know what are some elements of a clever pitch to a brand.
+**\[Q] Anangsha:** So Justin & Jake, I'd like to know what are some of the most important elements of a clever pitch to a brand.

-**Justin Moore:** Sure.
-So when we're talking about clever pitches to brands, the number one thing not to do is to just contact the brand or the person responsible for the marketing spend and saying, "Hey, I love your brand.
+**\[A]** **Justin Moore:** Sure.
+So when we're talking about clever pitches to brands, the number one thing not to do is to just contact the brand or the person responsible for the marketing spend and say, "Hey, I love your brand.
 Let's collaborate."

-You know, you, you might think, "Well, duh!", right?
-It's not, that's not compelling.
+You know, you might think, "Well, duh!", right?
+That's not compelling.
 But in my experience, this is what 97% of creators do when they reach out to brands.
-And yes, there are important principles when pitching a potential sponsor.
+So yes, there are important principles when pitching a potential sponsor.
 I've created a framework called the ROPE method, which I have used for years extremely successfully.

 And it stands for Relevant, Organic, Persistent, and Easy to execute.: